gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 ---
 ## Reindex the local Elasticsearch index

+!!! note ""
+    Skip this task if the installation is not using AvantElasticsearch.

 -   Add a new item with just the minimal fields
 -   If you check to see the site's search results, you'll see a `No items found` message and an Elasticsearch error
 -   Click `Elasticsearch` in the left menu